JoaoCeratti/Automa-o-da-fatura-da-faculdade/README.md

-# Automatic College Payment
+# 🎓 Automatic College Payment

-- Script criado para abrir e pagar automaticamente sua fatura da faculdade
+- Script designed to automatically open and pay your college fee.

-- Para utilizado, alterar o valor das variaveis "CPF" e "PASSWORD"
+- How to use: Simply modify the CPF and PASSWORD variables with your own data.

-- totalmente seguro, funcionalidade simples e de facil manuseio e acesso.
+- Completely safe, simple, and easy to use!

-- Para estudantes preguiçosos que querem economizar 1 minuto de vida toda vez que for pagar a mensalidade
+- For students who want to save time and avoid manual payment every month.